 To use an algorithm instance, after checking it provides the desired

-security level, query algo
+security level, query algo with param

 as instantiation parameter, and obtain relevant algorithm